Corporate Social Responsibility in India

 Naandi Foundation

-This project will build resilient farming communities in the remote Araku valley, in Andhra Pradesh.
-It’s training 3,000 farmers through Farmer Field Schools in sustainable organic regenerative practices to earn better income by cultivating coffee and pepper.
-This will benefit the tribal communities with better soil health, improved quality of yield, and increased farmer skills.
-The initiative has been supported for two years and the previous efforts have trained the same set of farmers across 115 villages that resulted in the production and distribution of nearly 34,000 kilograms of coffee fruit.
+This project will build resilient farming communities in the remote Araku valley of Andhra Pradesh.
+More than 3,000 farmers will be trained in sustainable organic regenerative practices to earn better income by cultivating coffee and pepper.
+Additionally, tribal communities will benefit from better soil health, improved quality of yield, and increased farming skills.

 S M Sehgal Foundation

-Increasing water availability through replenishment of a water tank and setting up 15 farm ponds will change lives in Kolar, Karnataka.
-The water structures will improve surface storage up to 38.9 million liters and increase the groundwater table to improve water availability for drinking, household, and irrigation purposes.
-The 25,980 cubic meters of quality silt made available from these water structures to the farmers will enrich soil, enhance productivity and increase the annual income of farmers.
+This project will increase water availability through the replenishment of water tanks in Kolar district, Karnataka.
+The water structures will enhance surface storage to increase the groundwater table to improve water availability.
+The quality silt excavated from the water tanks will help farmers to enrich soil, and increase their annual income.

 Sustainable Environment and Ecological Development Society